| | | | | |

 I AM THINE, O LORD, I have heard Thy voice, and it told Thy love to me; But I long to rise in the arms of faith and be closer drawn to Thee. (https://en.wikipedia.org/wiki/I_am_Thine,_O_Lord, accessed November 25, 2016).
 Old time Saints should immediately recognize this hymn originally written by Fanny Crosby, a woman regarded as a prolific American hymn writer.

 Now more than ever is the time for the Saints of God to draw nearer to the Lord.
 Some people say that we must draw nearer to the Lord because of the current president in office or because of the political and social climate we are in however, if we are a student of the Word of the God, we know that the scriptures say in James 4:8, “draw near to God and He will draw near to you,” and also “in the last days perilous times shall come.
 For men shall be lovers of their own selves, covetous, boasters, proud, blasphemers, disobedient to parents, unthankful, unholy, without natural affection, trucebreakers, false accusers, incontinent, fierce, despisers of those that are good…” (2 Timothy 3).
-Some of us having been riding our Christian walk on what we think is easy street; skipping through the tulips, and satisfies with surface level Christianity; and not discerning the fact that there is a persecution and suffering coming to the true church like we’ve never seen before.
+Some of us having been riding our Christian walk on what we think is easy street; skipping through the tulips, satisfied with surface level Christianity; not discerning the fact that there is a persecution and suffering coming to the true church like we’ve never seen before.
 It will either compel us to seek the Lord more and draw near to Him and His Saints or it will cause us to walk away from Him.

 In Psalm 73:28, the psalmist begins to speak of the goodness and deliverance of God, but also of the perception of the ungodly and how the ungodly appear to not be under the same scrutiny and judgment of God (paraphrase).
 When the psalmist begins to examine the matter further, we see how easy it is for even us to look at the “supposed” prosperity of those in the world and to think that just because they are prospering “they must have it all together”.
 When in all actuality they do not have it all together; and are languishing (suffering, deteriorating) in their souls because they don’t know the Lord and cannot recognize His voice.